 Nobel Peace Center, Oslo.

-January 1993 was the last time I was in Scandinavia for the formation of Education International, the global association of teachers unions, at a conference in Stockholm, Sweden.
+January 1993 was the last time I was in Scandinavia at a conference in Stockholm, Sweden for the formation of Education International, the global association of teachers unions.
 While the Nobel Peace Prize and dinner are held in Oslo, the other Nobel prizes are awarded in Stockholm.
-In 1993 I attended a dinner at the Stockholm City Hall identical to the Nobel dinners.
+In 1993 I attended a dinner at the Stockholm City Hall identical to the Nobel prize ceremonial dinners.
 That was a long dinner with many courses and more silverware and glasses I have ever seen on a table setting.

 The National Theater area of Oslo had several restaurants filled with people dining.